 I stated that my experience was not the result of any religious practice.
 In fact, I told them I practiced no religion nor did I hold any position on God.

 However, I said Kundalini did trigger many physical, metabolic, mental, psychic, and other effects in my being, right down to the cellular level, on which I could elaborate if the group was interested.
 I told them these effects had nothing to do with religion.
 They were the by-product of the biological energy Kundalini produces and they resulted in my becoming immersed in an Energy Continuum, not unlike the Unified Field physicists speak of.
 My experience inspired me to learn more about higher consciousness, energy cultivation, and the role of Kundalini in evolution.
 I added that the effects were largely unexpected and showed me that keeping an open mind was paramount if we are interested in the forces behind evolution.

 It's not a religion or a cult, I said.
 You can't be "converted" to Kundalini, any more than you can be converted to a heart attack or an orgasm; they just happen.
 That's the nature of biological processes; they just happen.
 Some are triggered by external stimuli or practices, like meditation; others are autonomic or spontaneous.

 Needless to say, the discussion ended there and that was the last meeting I attended.
 What's the point?
 If a person is so closed-minded he confuses biology with religion, there's little room for dialog.

 So how do you explain Kundalini?
 How do others react to your explanation?
-Do we learn anything from encounters with people whose minds are closed to consciousness and the way this metaphysical actuality is expressed in biological terms, namely by the physical world and the palpable entities that inhabit it?
+Did you learn anything from encounters with people whose minds are closed to any investigation of the hypothesis that biology is an expression of consciousness?